-Cæsar, in his account of Gaul, does not expressly mention the bards, yet it is plain that under the title of Druids, he comprehends that whole college or order: of which the bards, who, it is probable, were the disciples of the druids, undoubtedly made a part.
-It deserves remark, that, according to his account, the druidical institution first took rise in Britain, and passed from thence into Gaul; so that they who aspired to be thorough masters of that learning were wont to resort to Britain.
-He adds too, that such as were to be initiated among the druids, were obliged to commit to their memory a great number of verses, insomuch that some employed twenty years in this course of education; and that they did not think it lawful to record these poems in writing, but sacredly handed them down by tradition from race to race.\
+institution first took rise in Britain, and passed from thence into Gaul; so that they who aspired to be thorough masters of that learning were wont to resort to Britain.
+He adds too, that such as were to be initiated among the Druids, were obliged to commit to their memory a great number of verses, insomuch that some employed twenty years in this course of education; and that they did not think it lawful to record these poems in writing, but sacredly handed them down by tradition from race to race.\

-So strong was the attachment of the Celtic nations to their poetry and their bards, that amidst all the changes of their government and manners, even long after the order of the druids was extinct, and the national religion altered, the bards continued to flourish; not as a set of strolling songsters, like the Greek 'Aosèro or Rhapsodists, in Homer's time, but as an order of men highly respected in the state, and supported by a public establishment.
-We find them, according to the testimonies of Strabo and build or the state of Augustus Casar; and we find them remaining under the same name, and we find them remaining under the same name, and exercising the same functions as of old, in Ireland, fortia virorum illustrium facta heroicis composita versibus cum dulcibus lyræ modulis cantitarunt.
-Ebhages vero scrutantes serium & sublimia naturæ pandere conabatur.
-Inter hos, Druidæ ingenisi cesliorec, sit auctoritas.
-Pythagoræ decrevit, sodalitis adstricti consortiis, quærionibus altarum occultarumque rerum erecti sunt; & despectantes bumana pronuntiarunt animas immortales.
-Amm.
-Marcellinus, lib.
-15, cap.
-9.
+So strong was the attachment of the Celtic nations to their poetry and their bards, that amidst all the changes of their government and manners, even long after the order of the Druids were extinct, and the national religion altered, the bards continued to flourish; not as a set of strolling songsters, like the Greek Aoidos or Rhapsodists, in Homer's time, but as an order of men highly respected in the state, and supported by a public establishment.
+We find them, according to the testimonies of Strabo and Diodorus, before the age of Augustus Cæsar; and we find them remaining under the same name, and exercising the same functions as of old, in Ireland, and in the north of Scotland, almost down to our own times. well known that in both these countries, every Regulus or chief had his own bard, who was considered as an officer of rank in his court; and had lands assigned him, which descended to his family.
+Of the honour in which the bards were held, many instances occur in Ossian's poems.
+On all important occasions, they were the ambassadors between contending chiefs; and their persons were held sacaed.
+"Cairbar feared to "stretch his sword to the bards, though his soul was "dark.
+"Loose the bards," said his brother Cathmor, "they are the sons of other times.
+Their voice shall be heard in other ages, when the kings of Temora "have failed."